-In The Four Banks of the River of Space, particularly, it is a link or connecting thread between outer and inner spheres, between successive layers of reality, for example in the joint performance of flute and scale or ladder when the (diagrammatic) voice of the flute ascends from the abyss through 'the flesh of the elements', 'the Fossil ancestors' (pp. 46-47), giving voice to 'the spirits of the living and the dead' (p.
-45).
+In Four Banks, particularly, it is a link or connecting thread between outer and inner spheres, between successive layers of reality, for example in the joint performance of flute and scale or ladder when the (diagrammatic) voice of the flute ascends from the abyss through "the flesh of the elements," "the Fossil ancestors" (46-47), giving voice to "the spirits of the living and the dead" (45).
 It is therefore a relating agent within the globe as well as a linkage between different forms of art in the narrative.
-One can apply to music Emmanuel Lévinas's saying that 'the essence of language is its relation to the Other'.
-Indeed language and music are 'antiphonal discourses' (xii) in Anselm's dream-book.
-On one level, the Other here is the Amerindian, in particular three drowned Macusi children.
-More generally, it is the wholeness or 'immanent substance' which Harris has translated into a great variety of terms in his fiction and criticism.
+One can apply to music Emmanuel Lévinas's saying that "the essence of language is its relation to the Other."
+Indeed language and music are "antiphonal discourses" (xii) in Anselm's dream-book.
+On one level, the Other here is the

+Amerindian, in particular three drowned Macusi children.
+More generally, it is the wholeness or "immanent substance" which Harris has translated into a great variety of terms in his fiction and criticism.
 Music animates the components of this wholeness.
-As 'music of genesis', it captures the very movement of creation and pervades the globe with 'spatial rhythms... one seldom listens to' (p.
-8).
-At one stage Anselm and his companions do listen to 'fire-music' in a waterfall in the forest:
+As "music of genesis," it captures the very movement of creation and pervades the globe with "spatial rhythms . . . one seldom listens to" (8).
+At one stage Anselm and his companions do listen to "fire-music" in a waterfall in the forest:

-We had entered it seemed... an innermost chamber of the magical Waterfall beneath god-rock.
+We had entered it seemed . . . an innermost chamber of the magical Waterfall beneath god-rock.
 It encompassed the globe, the ancient world, the modern world.
-As if the Waterfall had been uplifted from the river and transferred within us in the music of space, around us in Shadow-organ imperceptible... dance of genesis. (p.
-133)
+As if the Waterfall had been uplifted from the river and transferred within us in the music of space, around us in Shadoworgan imperceptible . . . dance of genesis.
+(133)